joshkelly/packet-terraform-deploy/README.md

 # packet-terraform-deploy

-Create a variables.tf using the variables_template.tf
+Create a variables.tf using the variables_template
 - Replace `<Packet API Token>` and `<Project ID>` with the updated values.

 Perform the following commands: